jenni-gnz/anzg-metal-tool/text/page-1-outputs.md

 Detailed instructions about what you need to do at each step are provided here.

-The instructions follow the 4 steps in the Metals Bioavailability Tool calculation process.
+The instructions follow the four steps in the Metals Bioavailability Tool calculation process.

 You can also watch videos that show you <a href="https://www.waterquality.gov.au/anz-guidelines/guideline-values/default" target="_blank"> how to use the Metals Bioavailability Tool</a>.
 These videos are located on the ANZG website.